-- 15. Denial of initial employment, reemployment, retention in employment, promotion or any other benefit of employment to a prospective or current university employee based on that individual's membership, application for membership, performance of service, application for service or obligation for service in the uniformed services is strictly prohibited. - 16.
+15. Denial of initial employment, reemployment, retention in employment, promotion or any other benefit of employment to a prospective or current university employee based on that individual's membership, application for membership, performance of service, application for service or obligation for service in the uniformed services is strictly prohibited.

 The university will not discriminate against or take any adverse employment action against any person who has taken any action to enforce a protection offered under USERRA, has testified or made a statement in any proceeding involving a protection offered under USERRA, has assisted with an investigation under USERRA or who has exercised any right provided by USERRA.

 An employee who enters military service during the probationary period shall be credited with days worked toward the completion of that probationary period.
 However, upon return from military service, the employee must complete the probationary period.
+University employees on a Military Leave with pay will continue to accrue sick leave (time) and vacation time at the normal rate.
+Sick leave (time) and vacation time do not accrue during a Military Leave without pay.